carlo-monti/Sx4/readme.md

 The main.pd file is the entry point.

 ## To do
+* Fix noises when changing wave on phaser/flanger
 * Add default preset for a module (i.e. load a standard piano sound...)
 * Add fade-in function for the melodic_seq
 * Build a drum machine that plays a quadraphonic sample (4 samples at a time)